Cable television

 While at CBS News, Bernard Shaw developed his "cool under pressure" demeanor.

-Having both Bernard Shaw and Daniel Schorr hail from CBS, CNN bridged the gap between the high journalistic standards they honed at broadcast television and early low-budget cable.
+Having both Bernard Shaw and Daniel Schorr come from CBS, CNN bridged the gap between the high journalistic standards they honed at broadcast television and early low-budget cable.

 The husband-and-wife anchor team, coming from KOVR and KCRA, both based in Sacramento: Dave Walker and Lois Hart, delivered the first actual newscast from CNN upon its launch.